mikependon/RepoDB.NET/pages/tutorials/getting-started.md

 tags: [repodb, tutorial, getting-started, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

-## Preface
+## Introduction

 First, I am glad and would like to thank you for your interest in learning RepoDb.
 I hope that you will learn a lot and improve the development experiences while using this library.

 RepoDb is here to improve the things and experience when working with the Data Access in .NET space.
-It is always free and is open for suggestions and improvements.
+It is always free and is open for suggestions and more improvements.

 Enjoy learning!